Causes of workplace eye injuries and how to avoid them

-From industrial factories and construction sites to offices and labs, eye injuries can occur in practically any industry or workplace.
-Failing to provide workers with the appropriate personal protection equipment (PPE) could place them at a higher risk for eye injuries — not to mention the fact that PPE is mandated by the Occupational Safety and Health Administration (OSHA).
+Eye injuries can occur in practically any industry or workplace – from industrial factories and construction sites to offices and labs.
+Failing to provide workers with the appropriate personal protection equipment (PPE) could place them at a higher risk for eye injuries.
+Not to mention the fact that the Occupational Safety and Health Administration (OSHA) mandates the use of PPE.

-“Eye and face protection must be provided whenever necessary to protect against chemical, environmental, and radiological hazards or mechanical irritants,” wrote OSHA on their website.
+“Eye and face protection must be provided whenever necessary to protect against chemical, environmental, and radiological hazards or mechanical irritants,” state the requirements on OSHA’s website.

 Common Causes of Work-Related Eye Injury